A Long-Range Plan to Brand the First Lincoln

 features. . . hipped roof with cross-gambrel roof. . . polygonal tower, wall

 extension. . . rearward recessed porch. . . . classical columns support the

 (Photo from Fish, Illustrated Lincoln, 1916.
 This residence has

 The Former William Anderson Home

-(Photo provided by Fred Blanford)
+(Photo provided by the late Fred Blanford)

 has demolished the Anderson house and replaced it with a Subway sandwich